ROCm/amdsmi/amdsmi_cli/README.md

                        [-w loop_time] [-W total_loop_time] [-i number_of_iterations] [-G]
                        [-e] [-p PID] [-n NAME]

 If no GPU is specified, returns information for all GPUs on the system.
 If no process argument is provided all process information will be displayed.

 Process arguments:
   -h, --help                                                  show this help message and exit -g GPU [GPU ...], --gpu GPU [GPU ...]
 Select a GPU ID, BDF, or UUID from the possible choices:
-                                                              ID:0  | BDF:0000:23:00.0 | UUID:ffffffff-ffff-ffff-ffff-ffffffffffff
+                                                              ID:0 | BDF:0000:23:00.0 | UUID:c4ff73bf-0000-1000-80ff-ffffffffffff
-  -w loop_time, --watch loop_time                             Reprint the command in a loop of Interval seconds -W total_loop_time, --watch_time total_loop_time            The total time to watch the given command -i number_of_iterations, --iterations number_of_iterations  Total number of iterations to loop on the given command -G, --general                                               pid, process name, memory usage -e, --engine                                                All engine usages -p PID, --pid PID                                           Gets all process information about the specified process based on Process ID
+                                                               all | Selects all devices -w loop_time, --watch loop_time                             Reprint the command in a loop of Interval seconds -W total_loop_time, --watch_time total_loop_time            The total time to watch the given command -i number_of_iterations, --iterations number_of_iterations  Total number of iterations to loop on the given command -G, --general                                               pid, process name, memory usage -e, --engine                                                All engine usages -p PID, --pid PID                                           Gets all process information about the specified process based on Process ID
   -n NAME, --name NAME                                        Gets all process information about the specified process based on Process Name.
                                                               If multiple processes have the same name information is returned for all of them.

 Command Modifiers: